polterguy/polterguy.github.io/dashboard/hyperlambda-generator/index.md

   image: /assets/images/wizard-magically-pulling-ai-chatbots-our-of-cauldron.webp
 ---

 Magic contains its own Hyperlambda Generator.
-This isn't a single component, but goes through most parts of the platform that somehow allows you to create Hyperlambda code.
+This isn't a single component, but goes through most parts of the platform that somehow allow you to create Hyperlambda code.
 It's built as a custom LLM we have fine tuned on top of OpenAI's GPT-4.1 model, with more than 20,000 training examples, so it's actually very strong on creating backend code, even though it's using a _"small base model"_.

 ![Screenshot of the Hyperlambda Generator creating an HTTP CRUD endpoint](/assets/images/hyperlambda-generator.png)

 You have to write _"formal specifications using technical language"_, in order for it to understand what to do.
 But if you've got some basic knowledge about software development, you should be able to rapidly understand how to use it.
-Below are some examples of prompts to give you an ide.
+Below are some examples of prompts to give you an idea.

 * _"HTTP endpoint that selects rows from Artist table in chinook database, including Album rows for each individual artist.
 Use ArtistId as foreign key"_
-* _"Executable Hyperlambda file that send an email using [name], [email], [subject], and [body] arguments.
+* _"Executable Hyperlambda file that sends an email using [name], [email], [subject], and [body] arguments.
 Endpoint can only be executed by root and admin accounts"_

 ## How to use it